 So here’s a bog standard bio of sorts:

-With a background in print media and photography, Wilkinson has worked in marketing communications for 15+ years.
+With a background in print media and photography, Andrew Wilkinson has worked in marketing communications for 15+ years.
 Starting in London for a public relations and design firm specializing in film clients such as Disney and Virgin Interactive (worked on Toy Story etc.).
 In New York, Wilkinson worked for Ernst & Young LLP in creative services and furthered his media experience with Merrill Lynch in Princeton.
 After that creative death sentence he made some money and quit on Cinco De Mayo – which as been a very special day ever since, ten years later.

 Here’s another one: